Polarity (international relations): American primacy

+Current debates

+Scholars have debated whether the current international order (as of 2025) is characterized by unipolarity, bipolarity or multipolarity.
+Michael Beckley argues American primacy is vastly underestimated because power indices frequently fail to take into account GDP per capita in the U.S. relative to other purportedly powerful states, such as China and India.
+In 2011, Barry Posen argued that unipolarity was in wane and that the world was shifting towards multipolarity.
+In 2019, John Mearsheimer argued that the international system was shifting from unipolarity to multipolarity.

+In 2022, William Wohlforth argued that the international system was heading towards a system that can be characterized neither as bipolarity nor multipolarity.
+He added that polarity did not appear to matter as much in the current international system, as great powers command a far smaller share of power vis-a-vis the rest of the states in the international system.
+In 2023, Wohlforth and Stephen Brooks argued that the United States is still the unipole but that U.S. power has weakened and the nature of U.S. unipolarity has changed.
+They add, "The world is neither bipolar nor multipolar, and it is not about to become either.
+Yes, the United States has become less dominant over the past 20 years, but it remains at the top of the global power hierarchy—safely above China and far, far above every other country...
+Other countries simply cannot match the power of the United States by joining alliances or building up their militaries."

+Impact on conflict and cooperation

 Scholars have debated the durability and peacefulness of unipolarity.
 William Wohlforth argues that unipolarity is durable and peaceful because it reduces the likelihood of hegemonic rivalry (because no state is powerful enough to challenge the unipole) and it reduces the salience and stakes of balance of power politics among the major states, thus reducing the likelihood that attempts at balances of power cause major war.
 Wohlforth builds his argument on hegemonic stability theory and a rejection of the balance of power theory.
 With no great power to check its adventurism, the United States will weaken itself by misusing its power internationally.
-“Wide latitude” of “policy choices” will allow the U.S. to act capriciously on the basis of “internal political pressure and national ambition.”
+"Wide latitude" of "policy choices" will allow the U.S. to act capriciously on the basis of "internal political pressure and national ambition."
+Bruce Bueno de Mesquita has argued that the correlation between polarity of any kind and conflict is statistically weak, and depends critically on systemic uncertainty and risk attitudes among individual actors.

 According to Carla Norrlöf, U.S. unipolarity is stable and sustainable due to a combination of three factors: 1.
 The status of the American dollar as the world's dominant reserve currency, 2.
 American commercial power, and 3.
 American military preponderance.
 The United States benefits disproportionately from its status as hegemon.
 Other states do not challenge U.S. hegemony because many of them benefit from the U.S.-led order, and there are significant coordination problems in creating an alternative world order.